 Haynsworth Sinkler Boyd attorneys represent private and public employers in every facet of management-side employment law, including discrimination and harassment claims, wrongful-discharge, workforce reduction planning, immigration issues, and restrictive-covenant enforcement.
 Haynsworth Sinkler Boyd employment lawyers also work with clients on traditional labor matters, including union avoidance and decertification training, developing strike plans, stroke control and resolution, collective bargaining, and arbitration.

-Denny Major is a litigator in the Firm’s Greenville office.
-Denny has devoted a significant portion of his practice to helping clients in the prosecution and defense of employment related disputes involving trade secrets, copyright, and contractual issues.
-He has used his litigation experience to advise employers in the areas of non-compete agreements and trade secrets outside of the litigation arena.
-Recently, Denny has also defended employers in Fair Labor Standards Act disputes.
-He is a member of the Federal Bar Association, Defense Research Institute, Professionals United for Leadership and Social Enrichment (PULSE), and serves as a board member for the Greenville Literacy Association.
+Denny Major is a litigator in the firm’s Greenville office.
+Denny has devoted a significant portion of his practice to helping clients in the prosecution and defense of employment related disputes involving trade secrets, copyright and contractual issues.

 Demetrius Pyburn focuses his practice on employment law and counsels clients on everyday compliance issues involving the ADA, FMLA, Title VII and other employment-related regulations.

 Garrett D. Steck has experience in managing cases and representing multinational corporations, small businesses, and individual clients before the US Citizenship and Immigration Services, US Department of State, and the US Department of Labor.